 What are the passions, inspirations, influences, mentors, people and ideas that have inﬂuenced me?

-The list is big, but if I have to make a short I would say: Michael Bierut, Alan Fletcher, George Lois, Herb Lubalin, Ivan Chermayeff, Josef Müller-Brockmann, Jurriaan Schrofer and Stefan Kanchev.
-But if I have to make the list even shorter I will say that Massimo Vignelli is the most essential designer for me, his understanding of simplicity is unique.
-The way he designed as well as the way he spoke.
-People trend to speak with complicated words to explain something in order to look more qualified, but with Massimo is the complete opposite, he would talked about something complicated and explained in simple and ordinary words.
+The list is big, but if I have to make a short I would say: Alan Fletcher, George Lois, Herb Lubalin, Ivan Chermayeff, Josef Müller-Brockmann, Jurriaan Schrofer and Stefan Kanchev.
+But if I have to make the list even shorter I will say that The Vignelli’s, their understanding of simplicity is unique.
+The way they designed as well as the way they spoke about design.
+People trend to speak with complicated words to explain something in order to look more qualified, but with them is the complete opposite, they would talked about something complicated and explained in simple and ordinary words.

 What were the biggest challenges I had to face?